facebookresearch/Mephisto/packages/mephisto-task/README.md

 # mephisto-task

-This package provides two hooks to faciliate React-based task development for Mephisto tasks.
+This package provides two hooks to faciliate React-based front-end development for Mephisto tasks.

 Use `useMephistoTask` for simple, static tasks or `useMephistoLiveTask` for multi-turn, socket-based tasks.